Manasa-1229/Deep-Learning-Projects/real_and_fake_face/README.md

 - **/Train/**: Contains the  sample training dataset used to train the models.
 - **/Valid/**: Contains the Sample validation dataset used to tune the models and select the best one.
 - **/Test/**: Contains the sample test dataset used for final evaluation of the models.

+## **NOTE:**
-## **NOTE:** Dataset uploaded hase only sample one ..
-THe dataset used while working on this project is large couldn't upload here.
-Will give the reference link for the same
+The dataset uploaded here is only a sample.
+The actual dataset used for this project is large and couldn't be uploaded.
+A reference link to the full dataset will be provided.

 ### Getting Started

 To get started with this project: